MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BidStrategy.md

 ## Frequently asked questions about auto-bidding strategy statuses

-- **If my campaign's auto-bidding status says “Limited by auto-bidding target," does this indicate that there's something wrong with my campaign's optimization?**
+- **If my campaign's auto-bidding status says â€œLimited by auto-bidding target," does this indicate that there's something wrong with my campaign's optimization?**

   No, this status does not indicate that anything is wrong with your campaign's optimization.
 The purpose of this status is simply to inform advertisers that we have high confidence in the campaign's ability to gain additional opportunities by adjusting the target for [Target ROAS](#target-roas) and [Target CPA](#target-cpa) bid strategies.
 For Target ROAS, this status means that we recommend you lower the target.
 For Target CPA, this status means that we recommend you increase the target.
 It does not indicate any issues with the campaign optimization.

 - **My campaign is meeting/exceeding the Target CPA or Target ROAS.
-Why do I still see the “Limited by auto-bidding target” status?**
+Why do I still see the â€œLimited by auto-bidding targetâ€ status?**

   Even if your campaign is meeting or exceeding its target, it can still benefit by adjusting the target to gain additional opportunities.
 For Target ROAS, we recommend you lower the target.
 For Target CPA, we recommend you increase the target.
 This will adjust your acceptable target range so that we can find new opportunities that align with your performance goals for cost per acquisition and return on ad spend.

-- **I have adjusted my campaign's target based on Microsoft Advertising's recommendation for the “Limited by auto-bidding target” status (i.e., increasing the target for Target CPA and lowering the target for Target ROAS).
-Why do I still see the “Limited by auto-bidding target” status?**
+- **I have adjusted my campaign's target based on Microsoft Advertising's recommendation for the â€œLimited by auto-bidding targetâ€ status (i.e., increasing the target for Target CPA and lowering the target for Target ROAS).
+Why do I still see the â€œLimited by auto-bidding targetâ€ status?**

   You may still see this status for two reasons:

   - Not enough time has passed since changing the target.
 In which case, the status will be updated the next day.
   - If more than a day has passed and you see the same status, it's because we still see additional opportunities that can be gained by further adjusting the target (i.e., increasing the target for Target CPA and lowering the target for Target ROAS).

-- **Is it required/highly recommended to adjust the target (i.e., increasing the target for Target CPA and lowering the target for Target ROAS) every time I see the “Limited by auto-bidding target” status for my campaign?**
+- **Is it required/highly recommended to adjust the target (i.e., increasing the target for Target CPA and lowering the target for Target ROAS) every time I see the â€œLimited by auto-bidding targetâ€ status for my campaign?**

   Changing or updating the target is based on your discretion and specific business goals.
 With this status, we recommend that you adjust the target based on our high confidence in the campaign's ability to gain additional opportunities.
 However, we don't recommend frequent target changes unless they are aligned with the advertiser's business goals.